Alfred Becker: Baukommando Becker

 Under the authority of the Reich Minister for Armaments and War Production Baukommando Becker (Construction Unit Becker) was created.
 The command made use of three factories in France, the Matford Factory, the Talbot Factory and the Hotchkiss Factory, all near Paris.
 A large quantity of damaged Allied military vehicles were available in France, but their utility in 1942 was in serious doubt.
 Those French armoured vehicles undamaged following the campaign of 1940 had been assigned to occupation forces, training units and anti-partisan forces.
-These early French built tanks, designed with small gun turrets and mounting small caliber main guns, were of little value in 1942 for combat against such weapons as the Russian T-34.
+These early French built tanks, designed with small gun turrets and mounting small caliber main guns, were of little value in 1942 for combat against such weapons as the Soviet T-34.
 The German army did not assign them to front line troops.
 Though lightly armoured and under-gunned by the combat standards of the day, these were fully tracked vehicles, a feature which Becker believed could be usefully exploited.
 In addition to the wrecked and captured French and British tanks, Becker also had access to a large number of soft-skinned half-tracked vehicles such as the SOMUA MCG and the smaller Unic P107.
 These vehicles were in various states of disrepair, mostly located in northern France but present throughout the whole country, often left out and rusting in the elements.
 The task before Becker was enormous.

 Becker set up his headquarters at the Matford Factory in Poissy in the Paris outskirts, just northwest of the city.
 He organized his men into special parties to commence a thorough search of the occupied territory in the west for wrecked vehicles previously thought useful only for scrapping.
 Vehicles were recovered from streams, rivers and fields and collected at the repair facilities near Paris.
 The vehicles collected were divided into three main groups: those requiring minor repairs and refits, those requiring major repair and refits, and those that were beyond use and were to be used as a source for spare parts.
 Becker was assigned an engineering staff, who set about their work modifying what was available.